Hoa people: Early history

-Attempts to civilize the Vietnamese were failed and there was more 'Vietnamization' of Chinese of Vietnamese ancestry than assimilation of the Vietnamese in the first six centuries of Chinese rule.
 The Chinese of Vietnamese ancestry became assimilated, while still maintaining their Chinese identity, and were absorbed into the "social, economic and political environment" in Northern Vietnam.
-The insight, skills, customs, and ideas brought in by the Chinese allowed the native to develop an identity, making the probability of their being assimilated to Chinese and Chinese intrusion lower.
+The insight, skills, customs, and ideas brought in by the Chinese rule and limited migration allowed the native to develop a sense of independence and identity.
 The strength of localization in ancient Vietnam has thus been widely noted.

-The policy of assimilation was continually enforced over the 1,000 years of Chinese rule of Vietnam until the Ngô dynasty when the Vietnamese regained their independence from China.
-The Vietnamese rulers deported some 87,000 Chinese nationals, although a smaller minority applied for permanent residency in Vietnam.
-Chinese who chose to remain in Vietnam chose to assimilate.
-The Vietnamese were wedded with Chinese peasantry that later became gentry of Vietnam.
+The first truly Vietnamese Ngô dynasty deported some 87,000 Chinese, with a minority applying for permanent residency in Vietnam.
+The Chinese Vietnamese who remain in Vietnam ended up fully assimilated.

+Those of mixed heritage, from previous Han-Vietnamese intermarriages, later became gentry and ruling class of Vietnam.

+This generation of "Chinese Vietnamese" has long been assimilated into the modern day Vietnamese identity or vice versa.
+Vietnamese identity was heavily inspired by the Chinese customs and technology at this time.

 After independence

-Nghĩa An Hội Quán (義安會館), a Teochew guildhall in Chợ Lớn, Ho Chi Minh City.
+Hội Quán Nghĩa An, a Hakka and Teochew shared Community hall in Chợ Lớn.